ZmGAm/Portfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

 3. Goto BotPress, Create your pernsoel AI agent, and train it.
-Then you can use it as your pseronale is ai assistent.
+Then you can use it as your pseronale ai assistent.
 After just integrate your client ID in this project.

 ## Usage Instructions